 Brady has had the benefit of playing with the powerful Patriots’ defense.
 His first three Super Bowls have to be attributed to the legendary Patriots’ defense (which included current and future Hall of Famers like Ty Law and Otis Smith) more than to Brady`s skills.

 Moreover, that defense was guided by one of the greatest coaches of all time, Bill Belichick.
 The all-powerful Belichick, who led the Patriots to only one losing season in his 15 years as head coach, can make the extraordinary out of the ordinary, like taking a sixth-round pick QB and make him one of the best ever.
 Thus, Brady`s legacy should really be attributed to Belichick and his team’s defense.

 Brady plays in an easier era

-Today’s rules generally favor passing the ball and the offensive side, making it easier for the QB to shine.
+Today’s rules generally favor passing the ball and offense, making it easier for the QB to shine.
 Thus, QBs like Brady and Peyton Manning are more efficient.
-There is no way to know how Brady would have been if he had played in the tougher era, but his stats would most likely not be as impressive, and he probably wouldn’t have five Super Bowl championship rings.
+There is no way to know how great Brady would have been if he had played in the tougher era, but his stats would most likely not be as impressive, and he probably wouldn’t have five Super Bowl championship rings.